The Handmaid's Tale: Aunts

+Marthas

-They are older, infertile women who have domestic skills and are compliant, making them suitable as servants within the households of the Commanders and their families.
+Marthas are older, infertile women who have domestic skills and are compliant, making them suitable as servants within the households of the Commanders and their families.
 They dress in green.
 The title of "Martha" is based on the account of Jesus at the home of Martha and Mary (Gospel of Luke 10:38–42), in which Mary listens to Jesus while her sister Martha works at "all the preparations that had to be made".
 The duties of Marthas may be tasked to Guardians of the Faith, paramilitary officers who police Gilead's civilian population and guard the Commanders, wherever conflict with Gilead's laws may arise, such as with cleaning a Commander's study where Marthas could obtain literature.